Join Our Mailing List

 12 November 2025

-The Cyber Security and Resilience (Network and Information Systems) Bill is formally introduced as Bill 329.
-The Bill contains 5 Parts, 61 sections, and 2 Schedules.
+The Cyber Security and Resilience (Network and Information Systems) Bill receives its First Reading in the House of Commons as Bill 329.

 Royal Assent & Commencement